ryrob30/mobile-services.en/help/universal-windows/c-configuration/c.json.md

   When enabled (`true`), hits are queued while the device is offline and sent later when the device is online.
 Your report suite must be timestamp-enabled to use offline tracking.

   If time stamps are enabled on your report suite, your `offlineEnabled` configuration property *must* be `true`. if your report suite is not timestamp enabled, your `offlineEnabled` configuration property *must* be `false`.

   If this is not configured correctly, data will be lost.
-If you are not sure if a report suite is timestamp enabled, contact Customer Care.
-If you are currently reporting AppMeasurement data to a report suite that also collects data from JavaScript, you might need to set up a separate report suite for mobile data, or include a custom timestamp on all JavaScript hits using the `s.timestamp` variable.
+If you are unsure whether a report suite is timestamp enabled, contact Customer Care.
+If you are currently reporting AppMeasurement data to a report suite that also collects data from JavaScript, you might need to set up a separate report suite for mobile data or include a custom timestamp on all JavaScript hits using the `s.timestamp` variable.

   The default value is `false`.